How business lawsuit insurance can protect you

 - Privacy invasion

-An employment practices liability insurance policy may be a smart investment for your tech business – especially if you have several employees.
-Most tech companies pay $182 per month, or $2,178 annually for employment practices liability insurance.
+An employment practices liability insurance policy may be a smart investment for your business – especially if you have several employees.
+Most tech companies pay $182 per month, or $2,178 annually, for this coverage.

-Here are three scenarios where employment practices liability coverage would protect your tech business:
+Here are three scenarios where employment practices liability coverage would protect your business:

 Let’s say you own an app development business and one of your engineers is consistently underperforming.
 You decide to fire them without much explanation.
 A few weeks later, the employee sues your company for wrongful termination, claiming that they were never notified about their poor performance.
 Your employment practices liability insurance would pay for your lawyer fees and any settlement or judgment in court.